Turn your conservatory into an office

 Firstly, you’ll want to install inexpensive office furniture that subtly hides your work tools.
 We took a peek at the IKEA website, which has some great paper boxes and media organisers, plus other really clever space-saving ideas and shelving.
 It even has some neat office chairs that would blend in superbly, too.
 Working in your conservatory means you are often away from the areas of the house that usually see a lot of people traffic.
-You also get the added bonus of stepping straight into the garden for a coffee break and inspiration.
+You also get the added bonus of stepping straight into the garden for a well-earned coffee break and inspiration.

-During the winter months, when the days are much shorter, bear in mind that you’ll be working in there when it’s dark outside so buying the correct lamp for your close work is going to be essential.
+During the winter months when the days are much shorter, bear in mind that you’ll be working in there when it’s dark outside – so buying the correct lamp for your close-up work is going to be essential.
 Consider a floor lamp positioned right near your desk, although make sure the light bulb is not going to be visible to you under the shade from your seated position.
 The benefit of a floor lamp is that once your work is neatly tucked away it will blend itself in with the room.

 Your ‘desk’ doesn’t have to be a purpose-built structure, either.
-Why not work at a dining room table positioned in the conservatory and your office shelving could be a dresser where you store your stylish office stationery boxes.
+Why not work at a dining room table, positioned in the conservatory?
+And your office shelving could be a dresser where you store your stylish office stationery boxes.
 Lastly, don’t forget to ensure that an ‘easy’ chair is nestled in the corner.
 In the cooler months, that’s where you’ll want to sit during your coffee break.